-The parties agree to use the funds from the Adjustment Pool as described above towards the adjustment of the uniform stipends as referenced in Article 33.
+The parties agree to use the funds from the Adjustment Pool as described above towards the adjustment of the departmental stipends as referenced in Article 14 Section 7 and training stipends in Article 14 Section 11.

 The parties acknowledge that once the Commonwealth provides the University with the necessary funding for collective bargaining agreements, the University's payroll staff needs to undertake a process to make the required changes in the payroll system and ensure these changes are fully compliant with the union contract and state and federal law.
 To assure compliance, the University shall apply any retroactivity payments in the pay period next following implementation of the negotiated raises.
 The amount of time required to make these changes will depend on the number of unions contracts that need to be paid out, the union headcount, the duration of the retroactive period (if any) and the number of other compensation changes in addition to the general wage increase.
 In most instances, the increases will be implemented within two to three pay periods after the date of the receipt of funds from the Commonwealth.